course-dprep/IMDb-genres-ratings-investigation/README.md

 ## Motivation of research question
 Why this research question?
-We are interested if there are movie genres that get higher ratings then other movie genres.
-This can be interesting for film makers so they know which genre will gets the highest ratings, which can have influence in how big of a success the movie will be financially.
+We would like to know if there is an effect of movie genres on the ratings of a movie.
+To answer this question, we will compare the average rating of two genres with each other.
+The result of this can be interesting for filmmakers, so they know which genre will get the highest ratings, which can influence how big of a financial success the movie will be.
+For example, a higher rating will lead to higher viewer satisfaction, leading people to recommend it to their friends.
+This leads to higher ticket sales and, thus, to a higher box office.
 Why this research method?
-We are going to choose for an one-way ANOVA because we only have two variables and the independent variable is a non-numeric variable, so an ANOVA is possible.
-Because the independent variable has more than two levels a t-test is not an option.
+To answer our research question, we want to know if there is a significant difference between the rating of genres.
+Genres are the independent variable, and they are categorial, and most of the time, ANOVA is used when dealing with categorical variables.
+Furthermore, we want to know if there is a significant difference between groups that can not be concluded with the results of a linear regression and can with the results of an ANOVA.
+If there are significant differences between groups, post hoc tests will be used to examine these differences further

 ## Method and results
 https://tilburgsciencehub.com/building-blocks/store-and-document-your-data/document-data/readme-best-practices/